 What is Private Equity? – Lyft raised an additional $600 million Series G Private Equity funding that valued the firm at $7.5 billion, a steep increase from $5.5 billion funding round last year.
-Being an entrepreneur myself running two business, I love such growth stories and funding.
-Private Equity can be broadly defined as private funding in an unlisted growing company by assuming higher risks and hoping for substantial returns.
+Being an entrepreneur myself, I love such growth and funding stories.

 Private Equity can be broadly defined as private funding in an unlisted growing company by assuming higher risks and hoping for substantial returns.
 If you enjoy meeting people, love valuations, conducting due diligence and managing the portfolio for people, then Private Equity is for you!